TerraformProject/AWS_Terraform_Project/README.md

 # AWS_Terraform_Project

-**Below is a link to the folder that contains the modules created prior to this current work effort.**
+**Below is a link to the folder that contains modules created prior to this current work effort.**

-These are modules that are currently being recycled into the new effort.

 [Old-Repository Folder](https://github.com/TerraformProject/AWS_Terraform_Project/tree/master/Old_Repository)